 8. Weird vivid dreams

-During my second pregnancy, I had an extremely weird dream that I still remember vividly.
-I dreamt that my baby was in a kangaroo-like pouch and I was able to bring my baby out to feed and cuddle and then I would put it back into the pouch.
+During my second pregnancy, I had several strange dreams, one that I still remember vividly.
+I dreamt that my baby was in a kangaroo-like pouch, and I was able to bring my baby out to feed and cuddle, and then I would put it back into the pouch.

-Once I put my baby back into the pouch it would somehow seal back up and the baby would continue growing.
-It was so weird, but when I remembered it after first dreaming about it, it seemed completely normal to me.
+Once I put my baby back into the pouch, it would somehow seal back up, and the baby would continue growing.
+It was so weird, but it seemed completely normal to me when I remembered it after first dreaming about it.

-That was one of the strangest and real feelings of dreams I had about my baby.
-I think the meaning of it meant that I was scared to have my baby for fear that I couldn’t protect them once they were out of the womb.
+That was one of the strangest and most real feelings of dreams I had about my baby.
+I think its meaning meant that I was scared to have my baby for fear that I couldn’t protect them once they were out of the womb.

-Your brain creates a lot of different scenarios reflecting your different emotions and anxiety during your pregnancy and it can seem strange at first until you try to piece together the real reason behind it.
+Your brain creates many different scenarios reflecting your other emotions and anxiety during pregnancy.
+It can seem strange until you try to piece together the real reason behind it.

 9. Easily aroused

 In the early stages of pregnancy, many women experience a weird and often embarrassing symptom: heightened sexual arousal.
 This may be as simple as being more easily aroused by everyday activities or stimuli; for others, it may mean feeling hot and bothered much of the time, with frequent wet dreams or increased sexual fantasies.